Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 We propose to enable smartcasts for assign-once properties, so they benefit from the same safety and convenience as `val` properties.
-This requires compiler to handle assign-once properties as special stable delegated properties.
+This requires the compiler to handle assign-once properties as special stable delegated properties.
 `Lazy` delegate could be handled similarly, but we refrain from introducing general support for stable property delegates at this point.
 For more details, see the [General Stable Semantics](#general-stable-semantics) section.

-Special keyword for declaring assign-once properties in the language-builtin approach aligns well with this dedicated support for smartcasts.
+A special keyword for declaring assign-once properties in the language-builtin approach aligns well with this dedicated support for smartcasts.
 In the delegate-first approach, assign-once properties